 4. Animal protein should be your seasoning

 Use animal protein to add flavor and enhance the nutritional value of your meals.
 And only eat animal protein if you have access to clean sources.
-That means 100% grass-fed for beef, pasture-raised for chicken and other poultry, humanly raised pork from small sustainable farms, wild game, wild-caught fish and seafood that is low in heavy metals and sustainably caught.
+That means 100% grass-fed for beef, pasture-raised for chicken and other poultry, humanly raised pork from small sustainable farms, wild game, wild-caught fish, and seafood low in heavy metals and sustainably caught.

 You can start at 8oz animal protein a day (4oz of protein is about the size of your palm without fingers) and try to reduce it even more if possible.
 My rule is if I don’t find the clean protein I want, I don’t eat it.
-But I know we are all in different situations and mine is rather an easy one.
-If you have big families to feed, or budget restrictions, sometimes doing your best is good enough.
+But I know we are all in different situations, and mine is rather an easy one.
+Sometimes, doing your best is good enough if you have big families to feed or budget restrictions.

-I always remember the stories my grandma told me about their meals when they were kids, in rural Romania.
-They would raise their own chickens, but there was no way they could afford to have chicken every day for a family of nine (plus they were saving them for eggs).
-So chicken was a treat, maybe once a week or every two weeks, and usually, the parents were abstaining from eating so the kids would have enough.
-The abundance of food we have access to today is not normal and we should be able to go through days of scarcity with no problem.
+I always remember my grandma’s stories about their meals when they were kids in rural Romania.
+They would raise their chickens, but there was no way they could afford to have chicken every day for a family of nine (plus, they were saving them for eggs).
+So chicken was a treat, maybe once a week or every two weeks, and usually, the parents abstained from eating so the kids would have enough.
+The abundance of food we have access to today is not normal, and we should be able to go through days of scarcity with no problem.

 5. Fat is your friend, not your enemy

-We’ve been brainwashed to think fat is bad for us, so I totally understand when we become wary of having too much of it.
-But healthy fats are what fuels us and there is no way around it.
+We’ve been brainwashed to think fat is bad for us, so I understand when we become weary of having too much of it.
+But healthy fats fuel us, and there is no way around it.